 - Cover the dumplings with a damp paper towel.
 The damp paper towel will prevent the dumplings from drying out and keep the moisture intact

-- Heat the dumplings for about 45 seconds to 1 minute.
+- How long to reheat dumplings in microwave?
+Heat the dumplings for about 45 seconds to 1 minute.
 The time may vary depending on how cold the dumplings are.

 - Take the dumplings out and serve with your favorite dip